Philippe Christanval: Barcelona and Marseille

 Christanval was then signed by Barcelona of Spain's La Liga for a £6.5 million fee in June 2001, the team he supported as a child.
 After being released from Barcelona in 2003, he joined Marseille on 18 July on a four-year contract.
 They reached the 2004 UEFA Cup Final in his first season, but he was an unused substitute as they lost 2–0 to Valencia.

 Fulham

 After two weeks on trial at Arsenal, their manager Arsène Wenger opted not to sign Christanval.
-He then joined another Premier League London team, Fulham, on 9 September 2005.
+He then joined another Premier League team from across London, Fulham, on 9 September 2005.
 Upon his signing, manager Chris Coleman stated:

 In his first appearances at Fulham, he found himself playing in defensive midfield with Papa Bouba Diop.
 He was later moved back to his typical position.
 His only Premier League goal was a late equaliser in a 3–3 draw with West Ham United on 13 January 2007.

 In the 2007–08 season he made a single substitute appearance.
 At the end of the season, Christanval was released by Fulham and was offered a trial with Premier League club Blackburn Rovers.
 On 9 April 2009, Christanval retired from football, having been unable to find a new club.